 Regulatory compliance and data governance is becoming a hotter topic with each passing day.
 As people continue to understand the importance of their personal data, governments are beginning to take the ways in which companies store, protect, and use their customer’s data extremely seriously.

 Take GDPR for instance.
-This regulation, set to come into effect in early 2018, gives EU residents more control over their personal information, including the famous ‘right to be forgotten’ which enables an EU resident to request that all of their data be deleted from a business’ database (note that this applies to any company doing business with EU residents so this regulation can easily cross the pond to the US).
-With a messy, un-governed data swamp it may prove impossible to guarantee that all data regarding a particular individual is deleted when requested.
-This opens your company to great risk and potentially draconian fines.
+This regulation, set to come into effect in early 2018, gives EU residents more control over their personal information, including the famous ‘right to be forgotten’ which enables an EU resident to request that all of their data be deleted from a business’ database.
+This applies to any company doing business with EU residents, so this regulation can easily cross the pond to the US.
+With a messy, ungoverned data swamp, it may prove impossible to guarantee that all data regarding a particular individual is deleted when requested.
+This opens your company to significant risk and potentially severe financial penalties.

 3. Good Data Governance Provides Clarity